b-lukaszuk/BS_wJ_eng/contents/matrix_multiplication.md

 sco(s)
 ```

-In mathematics by convention you denote matrices with a single capital letter.
+In mathematics by convention you denote matrices with a single capital
-However, since I'm not a mathematician then I'll use the lowercase names here
+letter.
+However, since I'm not a mathematician then I'll use the lowercase names
 (they are easier to the fingers).

 Matrices are quite useful in mathematics and in everyday life, e.g statistical